 Definition of Completed Contract Method

-Completed contract method is a method of contract accounting, used in the industries which are involved in the long term type of contracts, wherein the profits are booked only after the contract is completed & it results into the postponement of income & expenses till the completion of the contract since the same is not recorded as per the progress of the contract till date.
+Completed contract method is a method of contract accounting used in industries that are involved in a long-term type of contracts, wherein the profits are booked only after the contract is completed & it results in the postponement of income & expenses till the completion of the contract since the same is not recorded as per the progress of the contract till date.

 Explanation